Hackchain/hackchain/README.md

 6. If any `irq ...` was executed - the process ends with captured coin
 7. One opcode of `input` is executed
 8. If any `irq ...` was executed - steps 7-8 are replaced by `no op`
+9. Memory stores from steps 6 and 8 are applied to the shared memory
-9. If number of opcodes executed in `output` after step 4 exceeds `32 * 1024`:
+10. If number of opcodes executed in `output` after step 4 exceeds `32 * 1024`:
     process terminates, and coin is not captured

 ### Scripts